Author has written 22 stories for 39 Clues, Pokémon, and Hunger Games.

 Honestly, I just love music in general.
 (I write songs sometimes myself, but those will probably--hopefully--never see the light of day.)
 I love catchy beats combined with good lyrics...
 In fact, I had a "song quotes" section near the end of my profile later on, but it ended up ridiculously long and chaotic.
 So it's dead now.
 I slayed it.
 XD

 Fire Emblem: Awakening.
 Just... that beautiful, full-of-feels game.
 (Okay, so some people might say that playing in Casual Mode is for newbs and losers, but I think that makes it easier to concentrate on and fully enjoy the storyline... which is awesome, by the way.
 So screw them--pardon my French.)
 Words cannot describe how much I love this game.
 Not only is it epic, but there's so many funny moments, too.
 And the characters--I love so many characters so much that it's tough to pick which one is my absolute favorite of all...
 Henry.
 Okay, Henry, no contest.
 Just because he's awesome and hilarious and, best of all, loves killing stuff!
 (And come on, what girl doesn't want an engagement ring with skulls and snakes carved into it?...
 Okay, just me?
-Fine, your loss!
-XD)
+Fine, your loss!)

 Pokemon--honestly, my first-ever fandom, which I can remember being downright obsessed with when I was about four years old, if not younger.
 I guess I'm still the same, in that regard.
 (Also, in addition to the games, I enjoyed the Diamond and Pearl Adventure! manga.
 All the MCs--Hareta, Mitsumi, and Jun--were likable in their own ways, in my opinion... though Mitsumi's still my favorite.
+Her backstory is just so interesting, and she's so brave and awesome.

 Now, for anyone who's curious (or bored, or even still managing to stay awake through this stuff), here is a list of some of the pairings that I like.
 Now, I know that I can be a rabid shipper, so I'll try to cut down on the long list of ships that I support, and instead, I'll attempt to limit it to just the pairings that I really, really like and would kill for, though probably not literally.